Quant Questions alternative with coding and career tracks.

 Test market intuition under pressure

 Go beyond answering questions.
-MyntBit's trading simulations assess the decision-making skills quant firms actually look for in interviews.
+Myntbit's trading simulations assess the decision-making skills quant firms actually look for in interviews.

 • Market making scenarios